emdash/ampii/MANUAL.md

 leave out any key ingredients that you don't have.

 If you like, you can go further, and create *menus* for a set of *dates*.
-You assigns *portions* of a dish to *meal slot*.
+Each menu contains some set of *meals*.
+You complete your menu by assigning *portions* from recipes to each *meal*.
 AMPiI can then scale your recipes for you, so that you make enough to satisfy your plan.

 You can go further still, and establish *goals* for your plan.
 These are *constraints* on specific nutrients.
 For example: no more than 2000 calories per day, at least 30 grams of fiber per day, and no more than 2300mg of sodium per day.
-The what, how much, or how little, is up to you.
+What, how much, or how little, is entirely up to you, but defaults to established guidelines.

 AMPiI will warn you if your plan fails to satisfy these constraints, allowing you to adjust manually.
-Also included is a constraint solver.
-As you make adjustments, the recipes are sacled so that your shopping list always represents the *minimum* quantities to be purchased to satisfy fullfill your plan.
+Also included is a constraint solver, which can try to figure this out for you, or -- more importantly -- warn you if this is impossible.

+The final piece to add to your plan are your *biometric* goals.
+This is used during weigh-in, and is are discussed in more detail in the chapter on review.

 # Shopping

 You can export your shopping list in a variety of formats.
 This is a fertile area for contributors to explore.
+A variety of integrations could be possible here.

-The most basic format is a PDF, which you can print or transfer to your phone.
+The most basic format is a web page you can print or save to your mobile device.

-Returning from your shopping trip, be sure to update your Inventory with the items you've purchased.
+Returning from your shopping trip, be sure to update your Inventory with the items you've purchased before you put them away.

 # Cooking

+When it's time to cook, choose a set of dishes from your plan, and enter cooking mode.

 This is where AMPiI really begins to shine.
-But this is alo where I must ask you to change the way you cook somewhat.
+But this is also where I must ask you to change the way you cook somewhat.

-You've done all this work up front to set up your inventory, import your recipes, created your beautiful plan, done your shopping.
-But to get the most out of AMPiI, you need to weigh your food.
+You've done all this work up front to set up your inventory, import your recipes, create meal plan, done your shopping.
+For this all to pay off now, you must measure *all* your ingredients *by weight*.

-Choose a set of dishes from your plan, and enter cooking mode.

-## Check-Out

-In the check-out phase, AMPiI will prompt you to pull containers from your pantry.
-Enter the barcode, container ID, and log the weight of each item.
-Only when all items checked in an weighed, do you proceed to the next phase.

-One thing I must ask you to do here: do not return your containers to the pantry at this time.
-Keep them out, and set them aside, unless absolutely necessary for food safety reasons.
-You'll see why later.
+Don't worry, AMPiI will make this easy.

+\* *With some common-sense exceptions, like water in a soup or stew.*

 ## Mise en Place

-Now you're going to weigh out your ingredients, according to the *calculated* amounts from your plan -- not your source recipe.
+Now you're going to weigh out your ingredients -- according to your meal plan, not your original recipe.

-You don't have to be perfect.
-But try to get as close as you can.

-If you took the time to group your ingredients by stage, it will pay off now -- you can weigh all the items that go into each stage into the same container.
+If you took the time to group your ingredients into *bowls*, it will pay off now.

+The bowls to be prepared are shown.
+Adjust the groupings now, if necessary.

+- Place an empty bowl onto the scale.
+- Select the bowl to weigh into
+- Scan or enter a container id for any of the ingredients to be measured.
+- Weigh out the portion according to the calculated amount.
+You don't need to be perfect, just do your best.
+- Repeat the last two steps for the rest of the ingredients in the bowl.

-Only when all items from all the recipes have been measured can you proceed to the next phase.
+When all the bowls are prepared out, you can move on to the next mode.

+Where possible, set your containers aside rather than putting away directly.
+This will save you time later.
+If it helps, use a box or tote to keep them out of the way.
+Obviously, return perishable items to cold storage as soon as possible, and keep andy anything you might need more of.

-## Cook
+## Improvise

 This part is up to you.
 Go wild.
 Or don't.

-The main thing I ask, is that if you end up adding any additional amount, of any ingredient (e.g. *salt to taste*), that it be recorded.
+If you don't have a recipe selected, this is where in cooking mode starts.

+First, you need to scan and weigh each container that you dispense from, but *before* you dispense from it.

 No cheating!

-How are you going to know how much fat your dish contains, if you aren't honest about how much oil you've *really* used?
+How are you going to know how much salt or fat your dish contains, if you aren't honest about how much you've *really* added?
 The same would go for any other ingredient.

-The good news here is that all you need to do is scan and weigh the container again, and AMPiI will update the total.
+Many condiments and seasonings are hidden sources of substances that you care about tracking.

-If you're cooking multiple dishes at once, that you need to make sure you log to the correct recipe.
+If you're cooking multiple dishes at once, make sure you *log to the correct recipe.* as you dispense each ingredient.
+AMPiI can't help you if you make a mistake here!

+In fact, I encourage you to make one dish at a time, until you get a feel for AMPiI's weight-based approach to cooking, though you're free to prep for multiple dishes in advance.
+This way, you only have to weigh your containers one final time, when the dish is finished.

 ### Log Batches

-As you fish cooking each dish, log the *batch*.
+As you finish cooking each dish, log the *batch*.

-This crates a new food item in your inventory, which is associated with your plan.
+This crates a new food item in your inventory, which is associated with your plan if you're using one, and the original recipe if any.

-You can assign a barcode at this time, to ease with tracking.
+You can assign a barcode for any leftovers at this time, to ease tracking later.

-Also, to weigh the final amount.
-This is so AMPiI can refines the *yield* of your recipe, and also calculates an accurate *nutrient density*, for tracking purposes.
+You should also, ideally, weigh the final amount.
+This is so AMPiI can refine the *yield* of your recipe, which in turn allows calculating an accurate nutrient density for each tracked nutrient for this batch.
+And this, in turn, helps you with accurate portioning and tracking.

-When all your batches are logged, you can proceed to the next phase.
+When all your batches are logged, you can proceed to the next mode.

 ## Check-in

 Cooking can be an energetic and chaotic activity.
 Things happen.
-Mistakes get made.
+Mistakes are made.
 There are many potential sources of loss.
-You are free to return to earlier stages at any time, and begin again.

-But if you've made it to ths point at last, it's time to check all your containers back into your pantry.
-This is why I asked you to set them aside, and not return them directly to your pantry: it's much faster to check them back in.

-If you didn't, not to worry.
-AMPiI has kept track of the containers you checked out, and so you should be able to find them again.
+The point is, that you cannot simply rely on what you measured out during cooking to update your inventory.
+You should ideally weigh each container before you put it away.

-The point is: you must scan and weigh all the containers again, so AMPiI can update the inventory.
-If a container was entirely consumed, you can mark it as such and skip the waying step.
+If a container was entirely consumed, you can mark it as such and skip the weighing step.

+If you skip doing this, your inventory will reflect the last recorded weight for a given container, but will remain marked as "in use" until you take inventory again.

 # Tracking

-If you have made a meal plan, you'll see it displayed, with the current or upcoming meal slot selected.
+If you have made a meal plan, you'll see it displayed, with the current or upcoming meal slot selected in tracking mode.

 You can select any meal in your plan, and the details will be displayed.

 You can log meals that were eaten *as planned* with the *log as planned* command.

-Or, you can enter the amounts manually.
+Or, you can enter food portions manually.

 ## Portion Mode